speed2exe/myzql/README.md

     try data.scan(&dest);
     // If you want to allocate on the fly: you can do: const dest: []?[]const u8 = try data.scanAlloc(allocator);
+    // In both cases, results are only valid until `deinit` is called on ResultRow(TextResultData)

     // Iterating over rows
     // This is more convenient and probably suitable for most use cases.